-During the study, patients are monitored continually by a registered polysomnographic technician and a certified respiratory therapist who use microphones, infrared cameras, and electrodes to record all aspects of sleep.
-Brain and muscle activity, eye movements, breathing, and heart rate are monitored simultaneously to create an accurate representation of the patient's sleep patterns.
-The equipment used is designed to be as unobtrusive as possible and does not restrict movement or repositioning during the night.
+The center has four bedrooms and a control room where technologists will monitor you throughout the study.
+The bedrooms are designed to be comfortable and home-like so you can sleep normally during the study.
+We encourage you to wear your own comfortable pajamas and bring your own pillow if you wish.
+Technologists use microphones, infrared cameras and electrodes to record all aspects of your sleep throughout the study.
+Brain and muscle activity, eye movements, breathing and heart rate are monitored simultaneously to create an accurate representation of your sleep patterns.
+The state-of-the-art equipment is as unobtrusive as possible and does not restrict movement or repositioning during the night.

 Your results will be interpreted by a sleep center physician and sent to your physician approximately 7–10 days after your study.
 You should make an appointment with your referring physician to review your results and discuss treatment options.
 If you have been diagnosed with obstructive sleep apnea, within four to five weeks from the time of your study, you will receive a follow-up questionnaire from the lead sleep technologist to check on your progress and assist in resolving any difficulties with equipment or therapy.

 Home Sleep Studies